navgurukul/newton/js-dataTypes/DataTypes/Array.md

 console.log(cities[2]);   // Output: Pune
  ```

 Each value (also called an element) in an array has a numeric position, known as its index, and it may contain data of any data type-numbers, strings, booleans, functions, objects, and even other arrays.
 The array index starts from 0, so that the first array element is arr[0] not arr[1].

-For the example above, colours[0] refers to Red.
+For the example above, cities[0] refers to Dharamshala.